 Please read our instructions for reporting the death of a military retiree.
 Print them out and give a copy to your SBP beneficiary.

 Once your death has been reported, your beneficiary will receive a Verification for Survivor Annuity form (DD 2656-7) at the address we have on record.
+A downloadable version of the form and a helpful form wizard are available on our Forms page.
 Your beneficiary must complete the form and return it to us.
 When we receive the completed form, we will begin the SBP annuity.

 Please review our Applying for SBP instructions, print them out and give a copy to your SBP beneficiary.